It All Begins With Your Decision To Be The Star In The Crowd

 Industries

-This template is favoured in jobs like accounting & finance, law, government, healthcare, etc. These jobs like things to be formal and traditional.
+This template is favoured in jobs like accounting and finance, law, government, healthcare, etc., which like things to be formal and traditional.
 It’s also well-suited for the education and banking sectors, where a more classic approach is appreciated.

 CVJury App Traditional CV Template Examples: